The Complete Guide to Freelance Pricing in 2026

 Positioning Strategy

-Emerging Trends Shaping 2025 Pricing
+Emerging Trends Shaping 2026 Pricing

-AI Integration Premium
+The AI Premium

 Specialized Skills Command Premium Rates